ihor-delta/ex-ethics/README.md

 Evolution and development is a factor that can lead to crises/collapse.

 A controlled process of changes in the structure of the system is a condition for the success of society in achieving the common good.

+## Unified System Society

+In the realities of the 21st century, society functions as many systems and its general structure has yet to be arrived at unless it collapses.